Sparky015/AstralEngine/docs/Naming Conventions.md

 ## Other Rules and Stuff

 Template classes are prefixed by T.
 Classes that are abstract interfaces are prefixed by I.
 Enums are prefixed by E.

-Boolean variables must be prefixed by b (for example, bPendingDestruction , or bHasFadedIn ).
+Singletons are prefixed by S.

 Most other classes are prefixed by F, though some subsystems use other letters.